Immune Boost IV Therapy in Los Angeles: Your Questions Answered

 How quickly does immune boost IV therapy work?

 Nutrients enter your bloodstream during the infusion and begin working immediately.
-Many clients notice improved energy and reduced fatigue heaviness before the bag finishes — typically within 20 to 30 minutes of the IV starting.
+Many clients notice improved energy and reduced fatigue within 20 to 30 minutes of the IV starting.
+The full effect builds over the 2 to 6 hours following the session.
+For preventive immune support, most clients report sustained effects for 1 to 2 weeks.

 How often should I get immune boost IV therapy?